 There will not be a formal defense of the document/project.

 There is no oversight from Office of Graduate Programs.

-Approval by the Program Director is required.
+Approval by the graduate program director is required.

-Comprehensive Examination
+4. Comprehensive Examination

 Each program using the comprehensive examination as a culminating experience will set forth the appropriate guidelines including dates and format.